nishansr/TMDB-Movielicious/README.md

 ## :clap: Done

-Feel free to **file a new issue** with a respective title and description on the [TMDB Movie App](https://github.com/nishansr/TMDB-Movielicious/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the [TMDB Movilicious](https://github.com/nishansr/TMDB-Movielicious/issues) repository.
 If you already found a solution to your problem, **I would love to review your pull request**!

 ## 📘&nbsp; License